 Relaxed

-Dallas Willard had this great response once when asked if he could describe Jesus in one word.
-He sat back, took a breath, and responded: "Relaxed."
-As we know through Scripture, for Jesus to come across as relaxed doesn't mean He didn't grieve or get angry or feel the weight of the world on His shoulders; it meant He was never in a hurry to be anywhere other than where He was, trusting and obeying His Father's Way.
+If you had to describe Jesus in one word, would it be "relaxed"?
+As we know through Scripture, for Jesus to come across as relaxed doesn't mean He didn't grieve or get angry or feel the weight of the world on His shoulders; it meant He was never worried or in a hurry to be anywhere other than where He was, trusting and obeying His Father's Way.
+Join Megan Marshman for a seven-session Bible study on exchanging self-reliance for the trusting and relaxed posture seen in Jesus.
+Along the way you’ll learn spiritual growth practices for your daily life that remove your own striving and center you on the One who was never worried about a thing.

 Available Products: